nosarthur/gita/README.md

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/doc/screenshot.png)

-In the screenshot, the `gita remote nowhub` command translates to `git remote -v` for the `nowhub` repo, even though we are in the `blog` repo.
+In the screenshot, the `gita remote dotfiles` command translates to `git remote -v` for the `dotfiles` repo, even though we are not in the repo.
 To see the pre-defined sub-commands, run `gita -h` or take a look at [cmds.yml](https://github.com/nosarthur/gita/blob/master/gita/cmds.yml).
 To add your own sub-commands, see the [customization section](#custom).